Pará de Minas: Religion

+Roman Catholic Church

 Catholicism has been present in Pará de Minas since the first settlers arrived, with the construction of the Our Lady of Mercy Chapel in the early 18th century, ordered by Manuel Batista, also known as Pato Fofo, marking the establishment of the settlement that was formalized as a district with the creation of the parish on 8 April 1846.
 According to the current division by the Catholic Church, the municipality is part of the Diocese of Divinópolis, created on 11 July 1958, which, as of May 2014, included 53 parishes across 25 cities, six of which were in Pará de Minas: Our Lady of Mercy, Our Lady Help of Christians, Saint Anthony, Saint Francis of Assisi, Our Lady of the Immaculate Conception, and Saint Peter.

 The parishes of Pará de Minas are under the Deanery of Our Lady of Mercy, which also includes the municipalities of Florestal, Igaratinga, and São José da Varginha.
 The Our Lady of Mercy Chapel was replaced by the Our Lady of Mercy Mother Church in 1901, which was demolished 20 years later and replaced by a new temple in 1972.
 Since then, the current Our Lady of Mercy Mother Church has been one of the city's main architectural landmarks.